TomsBicans/twitch-spy/README.md

-# twitch-spy
+# yt-dlp-music

 # Description
+This is a project that aims to create an easy to use music downloading and library management software that can be run locally on a computer.
+It has ambitions to work with various audio and video content webstites, but currently it supports music download feature from youtube.com.
-main.py is the primary entry point for the Twitch Spy program.
-This script initiates the video download process from different platforms.
-The main feature currently is audio downloading from youtube, metadata asignment and downloaded library content management.
+The core feature is audio downloading from youtube, metadata and thumbnail asignment and downloaded library content management.
+The system comes with an easy to overlook UI with realtime updates.

+This project makes it easy and straightforward to download and manage an audio library on a computer.

 # Features
-Multithreading: Utilizes multiple worker threads for concurrent downloading.
-The number of threads can be configured using the --num-worker-threads option.

-File Queue: Handles a queue of URLs from which to download videos.
-The script can be configured to continuously listen to this file queue using the --file-queue-mode option.

-User Input: Manages user input, allowing the addition of new video URLs while the program is running.

-Performance: Tracks the time taken by the program to complete its tasks and prints it to the console at the end.
+**yt-dlp as backend technology**: The main component to communicate with external services is the yt-dlp open source library (https://github.com/yt-dlp/yt-dlp)

+**Atomization**: The user can provide any input (single video, playlist or channel) and the program will try to figure it out how to create a list of smallest entities possible from this input (in this case, a list of videos).
+Each of the entity is being treated as a separate job (atom) and can be processed in parallel with other jobs.

+**Multithreading**: Utilizes python's threadpoolexecutor to process multiple jobs at once, thus maximizing the speed of job processing, since each job is network I/O bound.

+**Realtime UI updates**: UI is developed using event-driven programming paradigm for sending status updates using a local socket connection.
+This creates a very responsive website that accurately represents the internal state of the system.

 # View the progress of development here:
 https://trello.com/b/0DEbMAds/development-board